TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 }
 ```

-The accompanying GitHub repository:
-https://github.com/TUDSSL/WARio *(not needed to evaluate the artifact)*
+Please note that the accompanying [WARio GitHub repository](https://github.com/TUDSSL/WARio) is *not needed* to evaluate the artifact presented below.

 ## Getting Stated Guide: Building WARio through a Docker Container
 The easiest way to start using WARio is through a Docker container.
-This way, all the required WARio dependencies will be handled correctly and Docker will keep WARio's compilation environment seperate from the host machine.
-For that reason we provide a set of [Dockerfiles](docker) to build WARio and all its components from scratch.
-Additionally, the Docker containers will be used to build and run all the experiments presented in the paper that presented WARio.
-We split WARio into 3 separate containers for ease of use.
+This way all the required WARio dependencies will be handled correctly and Docker will keep WARio's compilation environment seperate from the host machine.
+For that reason we provide a set of [Dockerfiles](docker) to build WARio (and all its components) from scratch.
+Additionally, the Docker containers will be used to build and run all the experiments presented in the paper that introduced WARio.
+We split WARio into three separate [Docker containers](docker) for ease of use: `wario-source`, `wario-compiler` and `wario-experiments`.

 We shall now go through each of the steps needed to build WARio: either using Docker containers, or using a clean Linux distribution.

 ## System Requirements
 First, to guarantee correct WARio execution we recommend `Ubuntu 20.04` operating system.
 The build process should look the same for other Linux distributions but these were not tested.
-Second, we recommend that your computer should have a minimum of 16 GB of main memory.
+Second, we recommend that a computer executing WARIo artifacts should have a minimum of 16 GB of main memory.
 This is needed as building WARio from scratch and running all the experiments is time and memory-consuming.
-That is, the complete process from buildimg WARIio to getting a result will take several hours.
+That is, the complete process from buildimg WARIio to getting a result will take *several hours*.
 For this reason, in addition to the Dockerfile, we provide a prebuild WARio version.
-Nonetheness, ***we recommend using the Dockerfile instead of manual compilation for evaluation*** as described below.
+Nonetheness, **we recommend using the Dockerfile instead of manual compilation for evaluation** as described below.

 ## How to Evaluate this Artifact

-To evaluate the artifact, you can start from scratch (i.e., all resources are downloaded from Git and the web) by starting with the `wario-source` Dockerfile.
-However, we recommend importing the pre-built docker image for `wario-source`, this way all source code is already in the container and nothing needs to be downloaded from the internet.
-This code is the same as in the `code` directory (including all the downloaded files).
+To evaluate the artifact, you can start from scratch (i.e. when all resources are downloaded from the [WARIo Git repository](https://github.com/TUDSSL/WARio) and the respective code repositiores that WARIo needs) by starting with the `wario-source` Docker file.
+However, we recommend importing the pre-built docker image for `wario-source`: this way all source code is already in the container and nothing needs to be downloaded from the internet.

-**Note:** At the bottom of this document in the *"The Docker Containers"* section we elaborate on the commands executed in each Dockerfile to build the respective docker containers.
+**Note:** At the bottom of this document in the [The Docker Containers](#The-Docker-Containers) section we elaborate on the commands executed in each Dockerfile to build the respective docker containers.

 ### Step 1: Importing the Docker Container With All the Source Code